ttinoco/PFNET/python/docs/networks.rst

 Similar to generators, the active and reactive powers produced by a variable generator are obtained from the :data:`P <pfnet.VarGenerator.P>` and :data:`Q <pfnet.VarGenerator.Q>` attributes of the :class:`VarGenerator <pfnet.VarGenerator>` class in units of per unit :data:`system base power <pfnet.Network.base_power>`.
 This is the output of the device in the absence of uncertainty.
 When there is uncertainty, the output of the device is subject to variations about :data:`P <pfnet.VarGenerator.P>` that have a standard deviation given by the attribute :data:`P_std <pfnet.VarGenerator.P_std>`.
 Output limits of a variable generator are given by the :data:`P_min <pfnet.VarGenerator.P_min>`, :data:`P_max <pfnet.VarGenerator.P_max>`, :data:`Q_min <pfnet.VarGenerator.Q_min>`, and :data:`Q_max <pfnet.VarGenerator.Q_max>` attributes.

-The output of variable generators in a network are subject to random variations that can be correlated, especially for devices that are "nearby".
+The output of variable generators in a network is subject to random variations that can be correlated, especially for devices that are "nearby".
 The method :func:`create_vargen_P_sigma() <pfnet.Network.create_vargen_P_sigma>` of the :class:`Network <pfnet.Network>` class allows constructing a covariance matrix for these variations based on a "correlation distance" ``N`` and a given correlation coefficient.
-The cross-covariance between the variation of two devices that are connected to buses that are less than ``N`` branches away from each other are set such that they have the given correlation coefficient.
+The cross-covariance between the variation of two devices that are connected to buses that are less than ``N`` branches away from each other is set such that it is consistent with the given correlation coefficient.

 Lastly, since many power network input files do not have variable generator information, these devices can be added to the network by using the :func:`add_vargens() <pfnet.Network.add_vargens>` method of the :class:`Network <pfnet.Network>` class.